-The Bond Issuer will publish a dedicated, annual Green Bond Report (the "Report") regarding the Bonds that contains information on the financial constitution of the Bonds, the associated installed geothermal energy production capacity (MW) of the Facility and an estimate of avoided carbon dioxide emissions.
+The Framework describes how the Bond Issuer will publish a dedicated, annual Report regarding the Bonds that contains information on the financial constitution of the Bonds, the associated installed geothermal energy production capacity (MW) of the Facility and an estimate of avoided carbon dioxide emissions.
 The Report will be verified by an independent assurer and made available to investors on the Bond Issuer's website.
+In March 2019 the Carbon Trust verified the Report and can confirm it is formed in accordance with the Procedures described in the Report.